Arrival decision

 YYC airport arrival script

-Book the arrival leg
+Book the arrival leg before ticketed attractions

-Protect the first hour
+Protect the first airport hour

-Keep the plan flexible
+Keep the first paid attraction flexible

 Start downtown or at the hotel